 Earlier that same day, I barely survived a drive by shooting from members of the local gang.
 Yet there I stood; my heart racing; my vision blurring.
 Without anyone to help me, I had to quickly decide whether I would simply allow this man to kill me and take away the only good thing I had in my life - my dream of becoming a filmmaker, or, if I would fight him back with all the force I could muster.
 Fueled with nothing but the power of a childhood dream - I chose to FIGHT!

-When I was a teacher (and later a principal) working in historically underserved communities of color, I mentored hundreds of teenagers who came from abusive homes.
-This very story inspired many of my students not to succumb to the hardships in their life and to seek guidance from adults they could trust when subjected to any form of abuse.
+When I was a teacher (and later a principal) working in urban communities, I mentored hundreds of teenagers who came from abusive homes.
+This very story inspired many of my students not to succumb to the hardships in their life, but to seek guidance from adults they could trust when subjected to any form of abuse.
 I would share this story to impress upon them the importance of having a dream that is worth living and fighting for.
 Thus, I directed this film to share this experience with a wider audience and to contribute to ongoing campaigns to help troubled youngsters overcome abuse.

 I assembled this film in a very unique way so that it doesn’t feel nor look like so many other black, urban films about gang violence and dysfunctional families.
 Hence, I incorporated a magical cave into the story.
 I believe the presence of this cave gives this film a layer of science fiction that sets it apart from other urban coming-of-age films.
 Not to mention, the blue cave is actually what I experienced as a child.
 It was a portal to my dream and imagination.
 Therefore, this film is not simply about a black boy who wants desperately to survive, it is about a boy who wants to live so he can achieve his dream.